cvburgess/cvburgess.com/lead-with-joy/posts/standup.md

 Sometimes the above formats are overkill and doing something just to do it is a surefire way to make standup feel lifeless.

-So, what if we... don't? _Bet you didn't see that one coming._
+So, what if we... don't?
+Here's your permission slip to not make a mountain out of a molehill.

 #### How to do it